floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ## Under the hood
 ### For FLX v2.0.0 and higher
-When the multitenancy is enabled, then all Kibana saved objects which does not belong to the global tenant are modified in the following way on the storiage level.
+When the Multi-Tenancy is enabled, then all Kibana saved objects which does not belong to the global tenant are modified in the following way on the storiage level.
 - The ID of the saved object is extended with the tenant ID.
 - Attribute `sg_tenant`, which contains tenant ID, is added to each saved object.
 Please keep in mind that this is only an implementation detail and can be changed without warning in the future.
 Therefore, software integrated with Search Guard and Elasticsearch should not rely on this behaviour.